Adrián Marzo

 Adrián Carlos Marzo (born 24 January 1968) is a retired Argentine athlete who specialised in the hammer throw.
 His personal best in the event is 70.12 metres, set in 2000.

 His eleven consecutive appearances at the Ibero-American Championships (between 1988 and 2008) are the record for this competition.
+His father Carlos Marzo was also a hammer thrower, competing in the 1960s.